magiclen/image-interlacer/README.md

-  image-interlacer -i /path/to/folder -o /path/to/folder2 -f   # Check /path/to/folder and make images inside it interlaced, and save them to /path/to/folder2 without overwriting checks. image-interlacer -i /path/to/folder --allow-gif -r           # Check /path/to/folder and make images inside it interlaced and also remain their profiles, including GIF images
+  image-interlacer -i /path/to/folder -o /path/to/folder2 -f   # Check /path/to/folder and make images inside it interlaced, and save them to /path/to/folder2 without overwriting checks. image-interlacer -i /path/to/folder --allow-gif -r           # Check /path/to/folder and make images inside it including GIF images interlaced and also remain their profiles.

 USAGE:
     image-interlacer [FLAGS] [OPTIONS] <INPUT_PATH>

 FLAGS:
-        --allow-gif         Allows to make gif interlacing.
+        --allow-gif         Allows to do GIF interlacing.
     -f, --force             Forces to overwrite files.
     -r, --remain-profile    Remains the profiles of all images.
     -s, --single-thread     Uses only one thread.